What is the STDEVPA Function?

 How to use the STDEVPA Function in Excel?

-To understand the uses of the STDEVPA function, let us consider an example:
+To understand the uses of the STDEVPA function, let’s look at an example:

 Suppose we are given a record of the monthly sales figures of a business over the last three years, as shown below: